Zapier, Make & n8n

 - Set the HTTP Method to

-POST - Copy the webhook URL (available after saving and activating the workflow)
+POST - Copy the Production URL (available after saving and activating the workflow)

 - Paste the webhook URL from your automation platform